8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 1. Don’t wear tight underwear

 If you tend to wear very tight underwear, then you’ll know that it can cause infections or irritation.
+This is because bacteria grows and thrives in warm environments.
+The tighter your undergarments, the more likely of bacteria growth.

 For men, is it harmful to testicular health and can even reduce fertility.